siddharth1701/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - Use the Dashboard to interact with downloaded video (audio extraction/conversion/mux and file management).

 ##FEATURES
-- [NEW] Search for YouTube videos within the app
+- Search for YouTube videos within the app
+- Download on your device;
-- Download locally (support for remote download to another PC via SSH);
+- Remote download on another PC via SSH;
-- Support for any format/quality available from YouTube;
+- Support for almost any format/quality available from YouTube;
-- Audio extraction/conversion to mp3 via item menu in the Dashboard;
+- Audio extraction to aac/ogg or conversion to mp3 (menu available via single-click on items in the Dashboard tab);
+- Mp3's ID3 tags edit;
-- Mux Audio- and Video-only streams into a complete video (to enjoy HD resolutions available as separated streams only);
+- Mux Audio-Only and Video-Only streams into a complete video (to enjoy HD resolutions available as separated streams only);
-- File management options via long-click on an item in the Dashboard;
+- File management (menu available via long-click on items in the Dashboard tab);
 - Handle download link: copy and/or pass it to other apps;
 - video list filters by format, quality etc via (left) sliding menu;
 - Many preferences to customize usage.